SharmaSonakshii/sigma3.o/README.md

 # sigma3.o
-demo for git and github
+this demo for git and github